vincentoleary/My-Resume/resume.md

 8 - Shirey, V., **V. O’Leary**, S. Dilliplane (2017), More Than a Map: Adventures in Biodiversity Informatics Visualization.
 Presented at 2017 Annual Meeting, SPNHC, Denver, CO, 18-24, Jun.
 7 - **O’Leary, V** (2017), Digitization of the ANSP Vertebrate Paleontology collections.
 Presented at Week of Undergraduate Excellence, Drexel University, Philadelphia, PA, 1-5 May.
 6 - **O’Leary, V** (2017), Building Communities around a Shared River.
 Presented at Week of Undergraduate Excellence, Drexel University, Philadelphia, PA, 1-5 May.
-5 - **O’Leary, V** (2017), From Online to On the River: Opportunities for Data Storytelling.
-Presented at River Research Seminar, University of Pennsylvania, Philadelphia, PA, 28 Apr.
-4 - **O’Leary, V**., M. Sei, G. Rosenberg and J. Mead (2016), Modeling species distributions of landsnail biodiversity.
-Presented at National Conference on Undergraduate Research, University of North Carolina, Asheville, NC, 7-9, Apr.

 ## Recent Poster Presentations
 8 - **O'Leary, V**., C. Amante (2017), GLOBATO: An enhanced global relief model at 30 arc-seconds resolution.
 Abstract OS31C-1412 presented at 2017 Fall Meeting, AGU, New Orleans, LA, 11-15 Dec.